 In 1945 the store was sold to the Adamant Co-Op.
 A fire consumed the original structure in 1947, causing the store to temporarily take up residence in the Maple Corner Community Center.
 The new more modern structure is the result of that blaze.
 There are many fond memories associated with the Co-Op, of penny candy (that tradition continues), and Montpelier crackers and cheddar cheese.
 And rather than motoring to Worcester or East Montpelier, gas was also available.
 Both Co-Ops’ fortunes waxed and waned and in 1973 a decision was made to sell the Maple Corner location to a private owner.

-The current Maple Corner Store, owned by community residents Artie & Nancy Toulis, nestles in the heart of Calais surrounded by the Maple Corner Community Center, Curtis Pond, and Maple Corner Schoolhouse.
-Aside from providing those staples that we all seem to run out of just when needed, sandwiches that highlight local landmarks, fresh bread and pizza, and even homemade dog treats, the store continues to serve as a social crossroads for residents and visitors alike who, after stopping at the post office, find time to chat, warm up by the stove, or perhaps grab a guitar off the wall for an impromptu concert.
-And who can forget the yearly July 4th parade and Mardi Gras festivities, two community sustaining events for children of all ages!
+Now community-owned and re-named, the Maple Corner Community Store is nestled in the heart of the village surrounded by the Maple Corner Community Center, Curtis Pond, and the old Maple Corner Schoolhouse.
+Aside from providing those staples that we all seem to run out of just when needed, the store continues to serve as a social crossroads for residents and visitors alike who, after shopping in the store or stopping at the post office, find time to chat and exchange information .

 Most unique is the Whammy Bar, a live music venue that hosts local and regional talent, as well as the famous open mic night.
 One night each week performers ranging from 10-year-old drummers to seasoned musicians take to the stage.
 All are greeted with respect and uproarious applause.
 The Whammy Bar typifies the soul and spirit of the community, where patrons and performers alike are embraced with unconditional positive regard.